OSGeo/OSGeoLive-doc/ja/overview/geoserver_overview.rst

   :target: http://geoserver.org/display/GEOS/Welcome

 ..
 Writing Tip:
-  Include an OSGeo logo if the project is an OSGeo project, or is in
+  Include an OSGeo logo if the project is an OSGeo project、 or is in
   incubation:
   .. image:: ../../images/logos/OSGeo_incubation.png
   .. image:: ../../images/logos/OSGeo_project.png